agster27/unpackerr.github.io/docs/introduction.md

 Unpackerr will decompress archives of these types:

 - `rar`, `tar`, `tgz`, `gz`, `zip`, `7z`, `bz2`, `tbz2`, `iso`
-- Multi-file archives are supported with RAR and 7ZIP archives.
+- Multi-file archives are supported with RAR and 7ZIP formats.
-- Password protected archived are supported with RAR and 7ZIP archives.
+- Password protected archives are supported with RAR and 7ZIP formats.
 - Archives are detected by the file extension.
 ISO is disabled by default.

-## Logic
+## Starr Logic

 The application polls Radarr, Readarr, Sonarr and Lidarr at the `interval` configured.
 The queued items are inspected for completeness.